pvcraven/web-development-class/source/semester_1/10_cloud/cloud_tutorial/index.rst

 Hosting on S3
 -------------

-First, select Amazon's S3 service:
+First, select Amazon's S3 service.
+You might need to search it up if it isn't in your "recent" list:

 .. image:: s3.png
    :width: 75%